swo/dbotu3/doc/source/distribution.rst

 The alternative hypothesis is that the OTU and sequence are distributed differently, that is, that each of the :math:`a_i` and :math:`b_i` are all drawn from different random variables.
-Technical replicates from sequence data seem to be well-modeled by Poisson random variables [1]_, so I formulate this hypothesis as
+Technical replicates from sequence data seem to be well-modeled by Poisson random variables [#marioni]_, so I formulate this hypothesis as

 .. math::